dkarthe/PD/assets/post/2018-09-14-What's-new-on-Whatsapp.md

 ---
 layout: post
-current: post
-navigation: True
+featured: True
-class: post-template
-author: vishnu
-title: What's new on Whatsapp (v2.18.277)
+title: What's new on Whatsapp
-cover: /assets/img/blog/whatsapp.jpg
+image: assets/imges/whatsapp.jpg
 ---

   Being the Worlds best Messenger, Whatsapp is out with yet an other update with two cool featues.
 After the beta version been tested they have officially released this update.